stimms/Blog/blog/source/_posts/whats-wrong-with-the-windows-8-store.md

 5. During the automated testing of the app it should be apparent that the app is talking to a network.
 You could flag the lack of privacy policy there.
 It is an easy fix and would have saved me a whole rejection.

 6. If you're using approvals/day as metric for the testers stop it.
-Crossing well into the world of supposition here I bet that some middle manager at Microsoft has looked at the approval process and said â€œwe need to instrument thisâ€.
+Crossing well into the world of supposition here I bet that some middle manager at Microsoft has looked at the approval process and said "we need to instrument this".
 The obvious metric is how many apps a tester looks at in a day.
 By instrumenting this they are actually encouraging testers to quickly fail things and not test themthoroughly.
 That isn't thebehavioryou want.
 Instrument something else.

 This is stuff which needs to be done now.
 Windows 8 is shaping up to be a bigger disaster than Vista and improving theexperiencefor developers should be high on the list of things to do.
 I don't have to put up with this bullshit when I deploy my app through apt-get or chocolatey nuget.
 The advantage of having my app in the windows store is pretty small from what I can see.
 I would rather distribute a classic app through traditional channels than deal with the windows store again.